 Teen Advisory Board

 The Teen Advisory Board (TAB) is a high school student club at West Linn High School changing how we view and speak of substance use/misuse, dependency, disorders, and mental health promotion.
 Students of each grade level at West Linn High School comprise the Teen Advisory Board.
-These courageous, thoughtful, and supportive TAB students are more than 75+ strong today.
+These courageous, thoughtful, and supportive TAB students are more than 100+ strong today.
 They provide input and critical feedback to Community Living Above regarding teen and community activities and events that bring awareness, education, and advocacy to support preventing substance use as a youth.

 The vision is to bring awareness and education to the forefront, learn and share facts about substance use/misuse, and understand risk and protective factors to help keep themselves and those around them safe and healthy.
 So much is learning how to have conversations that heal and not hurt.
-Ultimately change the social norm from "all kids do it" to one that shares "delaying use will works best for me."
+Ultimately, change the social norm from "all kids do it" to one that shares "delaying use will work best for me."

 These student leaders understand the importance of "making a difference" through their involvement in projects that help send peer-to-peer messages that positively impact others in their community.
 Events that they create and or participate in, like with Chris Herren (pictured here), whose message is focusing on “the first day and not the worst day.”
 Ryan Leaf also came to our area to share his inspirational message of hope and healing.